The noted philosopher, Thomas Carlyle, dressed to speak before a large audience, was walking out the door when his mother spoke to him.

 If you're looking for faults - you'll find them.
 They're everywhere!
 In fact, you have a quite a few of them yourself!
 (If you're not sure about that, ask you family members.)

 I believe there is a direct link between attitude and emotional health.
 Negativity drains the joy right out of us.
-God created us to rise above our circumstances, rather than to sink in self pity.
+We were designed us to rise above our circumstances, rather than to sink in self pity.

 Instead of despairing over a difficult situation, why not do something about it?